DarthFubuMVC/fubumvc/docs/source/topics/viewengines/spark/usingspark.rst

 -------------

 So now that we have Spark wired up, what are some of the things we can do with it?
 Well, let's get started on that right now.
-Lets start with the :doc:`getting-started` guide's basic "Hello, World" and make it use Spark.
+Lets start with the :ref:`getting-started` guide's basic "Hello, World" and make it use Spark.

 We last left off with our controller action looking like this: